Last revised: February 2020

 We may also use personal information to protect our rights and those of our users or to comply with a legal or professional right or duty.

 We will only disclose your personal information as set out below.
 Importantly, we will never sell your personal information to third parties for advertising purposes, or disclose it for any other secondary purpose without your authorisation.

 - Third parties that we engage to assist us in providing professional services to our clients or in the operation of our business (i.e. our subcontractors, advisors and suppliers).

 These entities and third parties may sometimes be located in other countries, in particular the United States, Europe, Singapore, UK and India.
 A current list of Deloitte Offices around the world is available in the Deloitte Global Office Directory.

-Where we disclose your personal information to other entities in the Deloitte Network, or to third party service providers, we will at all times remain responsible for their handling of that information.
-This includes taking steps to ensure that those recipients protect that information from unauthorised access, modification or disclosure, and from misuse, interference and loss.
+Where we disclose your personal information to other entities in the Deloitte Network, or to third party service providers, we will take steps to ensure that those recipients protect that information from unauthorised access, modification or disclosure, and from misuse, interference and loss.